senthilkumarm1901/myResume/resume_documents/resume_simple.md

 ## Key Projects

-### Built a Multi-Agent Collaborative (MAC) Chat Application | 2024
+### Built a Agentic Chat Application | 2024
-- Led the development of a MAC Chat application that leverages GPT 4o model
+- Led & contributed to the development of an Agentic Chat application that leverages GPT 4o model
 - The chat app integrates with tools and databases to provide intelligent responses to user queries.

 <hr>